Sanjida-a/EECS3311-Project/README.md

 -Patient Phone#: Please enter a number that is less than 2147483647

 Any number greater than these numbers will produce an error message of 'invalid output'.
 This will be fixed in iteration 3.

+-For Add order, allow quantity bought to happen at same time as adding prescription.
+But need to confirm quantity bought <= number of prescribed refills.